447 Luna Tower

 447 Luna Tower is a residential development under construction in Colombo, Sri Lanka.
-At 44 storeys, the building will be one of the most recognizable buildings in Union Place, Colombo.This residential development is soon to be seen among the residential giants of the Colombo cityscape, accompanied by 202 luxury living spaces spanned over 44 stories.
-447 Luna Tower is a perfect blend of elegance and design.
-The unique green concept makes it the only residential development in Colombo to feature a distinctive green wall and plant troughs within the premises.
+At 44 storeys, the building is one of the most recognizable buildings in Union Place, Colombo.This residential development is among the residential giants of the Colombo cityscape, accompanied by 202 luxury living spaces spanned over 44 stories.
+It is the only residential development in Colombo to feature a distinctive green wall and plant troughs within the premises.
 The building is situated on a land located at Union Place, Colombo 002.
 Ground breaking started in 2016.

 447 Luna Tower's superstructure was completed in August 2019, the handover will commence in 2021.

 Apartment Features

-447 Luna Tower will consist of 202 apartments (consisting of two bedroom, three bedroom and four bedroom apartments) ranging from 77.9 sqm to over 210.98 sqm.
-Additionally, the development will also have a rooftop infinity pool which gives a panoramic view of the Colombo city with the Beira lake and the Indian ocean.
-The residential development offers a range of exclusive amenities such as a Clubhouse, Gymnasium, Kids' play area, Lounge, and a Garden terrace, which is located on the seventh floor and spans around the tower.
+447 Luna Tower consists of 202 apartments (consisting of two bedroom, three bedroom and four bedroom apartments) ranging from 77.9 sqm to over 210.98 sqm.
+Additionally, the development will also have a rooftop infinity pool.
+The residential development offers amenities such as a Clubhouse, Gymnasium, Kids' play area, Lounge, and a Garden terrace, which is located on the seventh floor and spans around the tower.

-Finishes and Fittings

-The premium finishes of the apartments at 447 Luna Tower stand out, with Burmese teak floors, Italian Marazzi tiling, and Hansgrohe and Duravit luxury sanitary ware to elevate your living experience.
-It has certainly set a standard in terms of quality and design, utilizing porcelain tiles, German SEA pantries, and Häfele kitchenware.